Office of Academic Affairs Staff

 Dr. Joslin holds a both Ph.D. and a master’s in health and sport studies from the University of Iowa.
 She earned a bachelor’s in diplomacy and world affairs from Occidental College in Los Angeles.

-Dr. Waters provides strategic oversight to the College of Continuing Professional Studies (CCPS) and the College of Graduate Studies (CGS).
+Dr. Cuff provides strategic oversight to Drury GO and the College of Continuing Professional Studies (CCPS) and the College of Graduate Studies (CGS).
 She is responsible for curriculum development and assessment, faculty and academic staff, academic advising, student issues, and course schedules.